 “Yes.
-The fight cannot be won and therefore not worth having.
+The fight cannot be won and therefore is not worth having.
 We will retreat, then wait a half year before we mount the counterattack.
 They will believe they took it with ease and we retreated into the outer territories when in fact we will have been here all along.
 Letting them settle into a comfort that will prove most fatal.”

 “Bunkers outside the domes?”

 “Go find Mende.
-Give him this,” Jedrek handed his son a small slip of paper, “he will know what it means.
+Give him this,” Jedrek handed his son a small slip of paper, “He will know what it means.
 It’s time you learned the real reason we came to Ceroid.”